-We identified no studies on harms of screening versus no screening for dyslipidemia in asymptomatic adults ages 21 to 39 years that evaluated clinical outcomes.
+We identified no studies on the harms of screening versus no screening for dyslipidemia in asymptomatic adults ages 21 to 39 years that evaluated clinical outcomes.

 Key Question 3.
-What Is the Diagnostic Yield of Alternative Screening Strategies (e.g., Universal vs. Risk-Based Screening) for Dyslipidemia in Asymptomatic Adults Ages 21 to 39 Years?
+What Is the Diagnostic Yield of Alternative Screening Strategies for Dyslipidemia in Asymptomatic Adults Ages 21 to 39 Years?